Depression: The Bell Jar

 What is depression?
 I know.

-When Sylvia Plath wrote her enlightening book, The Bell Jar, she described depression in a way no other had before or since.
+When Sylvia Plath wrote her enlightening book, The Bell Jar, she described depression in a way no other had before or has since.
 My experience is that depression truly is the bell jar that steals the air from us, making it hard to breathe or function, much less laugh and enjoy life.
 Unlike Sylvia, I have survived my times of overwhelming gloom without succumbing to the oven.
 I'd have to find another path, anyway, as my oven hasn't been cleaned in months.
 My depression never got that bad, I suppose.
 It was always just a pall that blanketed my small universe; it came from nowhere and left just as quickly.
 I can remember as a preteen waking up and feeling an all-encompassing relief because it would be gone—poof!—until next time.

 Growing Up Sad

 When I was younger, I didn't quite understand exactly what was wrong with me.
 I remember hearing my mom tell people I was "nervous."
 The most frightening thing about it all for me was my powerlessness over the wretched thing.
 I can remember feeling uneasy when I was happy, running and playing with friends, because I wondered how long it would last.
 Other children were afraid of the boogey-man.
 I was afraid of the real boogey-man, who came sprinkling gloom and sadness and fatigue.
 As a child and a young teenager, I would use those dark times for reading and most often to escape to my room for naps.
 The periods of sadness and gloom were always accompanied by a dreary tiredness that no amount of sleep seemed to relieve.